-This school year, we’ve been able to see changes in education, things we didn’t think were possible.
+The past school year, we were able to see changes in education, things we didn’t think were possible.
 The pandemic has educators thinking about what might be possible to build off what we’ve learned this year.
 What should a classroom look like in the future?

 A classroom isn’t used for just one thing, so the room should lend itself to flexibility.
 There are areas within the room for different purposes including small group instruction, space to work independently, and space to have a large group meeting.
 Furniture that is comfortable and can move helps students focus on different types of tasks.

 A white board at the front of the room is great for the teacher, and a future ready classroom has ways that students are standing up sharing ideas and collaborating with their classmates all around the room.
 The “front” of the room becomes less noticeable.
 There could be portable white boards and multiple ways for students to project their work for discussion and feedback.

 When you walk into a classroom that is preparing each student for his/her future, you see different things happening at the same time.
 You see the teacher working more with small groups of students and less up in front of the whole class.
 You see conversations and collaboration.
 Learning is a social process.

 In thinking about the experience students are having in the classroom, you would observe them having more control and ownership of their learning.
 This includes choice in what or how they learn.
 It also includes self-reflection and having a voice in their next steps in the learning.